Gamma-Associates-Ltd/meridian-docs/Chart Model Specification.md

 ## Top level members

 `valueAxis` : [Axis](axis.md)
-> Encapsulates the value axis for the chart
+> The value axis for the chart

 `secondValueAxis`: [Axis](axis.md)
 > Optional.
-Encapsulates the second value axis for the chart.
-If the chart does not contain a secondary axis this object will not be present
+The secondary value axis for the chart

 `categoryAxis`: [Axis](axis.md)
-> Encapsulates the category axis for the chart
+> The category axis for the chart

 `secondCategoryAxis`: [Axis](axis.md)
 > Optional.
-Encapsulates the second category axis for the chart.
-If the chart does not contain a secondary axis this object will not be present
+The secondary category axis for the chart

 `chartType`: [String](chart-type.md)
 > The primary chart type

 `dataSheet`: [DataSheet](data-sheet.md)
-> Encapsulates the chart data.
+> The chart data

 `legend` : [Legend](legend.md)
 > Optional.
 Formatting for the chart legend